Oops, I Madrid It Again

 From Madrid, you can get nearly everywhere quickly on high-speed rail.
 Here are two places about 30 minutes away:

-Toledo: This is a beautiful old city with a gothic cathedral (still in use) and a historic synagogue and mosque (not surprisingly, not in use).
+Toledo: This is a beautiful old city with a Gothic cathedral (still in use) and a synagogue and mosque (both historic; both, not surprisingly, not in use).
 The synagogue is now a museum, and the mosque is a church.
 Toledo used to be known for making steel weapons, so everywhere you go, you can buy full-sized souvenir swords and knives.
 My brother bought a whole bunch of swords, and I have no idea where they are now.

 This is the Catedral Primada Santa María de Toledo, which would be a good name for a drag queen.